-2020 PIES Assessment Exam
+2021 PIES Assessment

-- July 2019/March 2020: Create and administer a survey for assessing the one remaining Program Goal (relating to retention) and the two Student Learning Outcomes (relating to retention, graduation, and employment).
-Program Goals: - 3.)
+Fall 2020/March 2021: Create and administer a survey for assessing the one remaining Program Goal (relating to retention) and the two Student Learning Outcomes (relating to retention, graduation, and employment).
+Program Goals:

+3.)
 B.A. students should be able to complete their degrees in a timely fashion.
 Student Learning Outcomes:

-- 5.)
-B.A. students majoring only in English should be able to complete their degrees in 4 years; B.A. students with additional majors should be able to complete their degrees in 4 to 5 years, depending upon number and type of additional majors. - 6.)
-Graduating B.A. students should be able to secure employment, or to pursue additional education, that will aid them in developing professional careers. - March 2020: Gather declared graduating seniors' IDs and user names.
-Load the data onto the Blackboard "course."
-Notify students that the assessment survey is available. - March/April: Evaluate the results of the survey. - April/May: Create the 2020 Assessment Report. - May: Determine the necessity of repeating the PIES assessment exam, utilizing the results reported in the 2019 PIES report to determine the need to update the current faculty pool of questions and/or update or adapt assessment methods.
+5.)
+B.A. students majoring only in English should be able to complete their degrees in 4 years; B.A. students with additional majors should be able to complete their degrees in 4 to 5 years, depending upon number and type of additional majors.

+6.)
+Graduating B.A. students should be able to secure employment, or to pursue additional education, that will aid them in developing professional careers.

+- January-February: 3.
+Create the 2021 PIES exam or implement the new 6.1 General Education capstone essay as our direct method of assessment in lieu of the quantitative Proficiency in English Studies exam. - March 2021: Gather declared graduating seniors' IDs and user names.
+Load the onto the Blackboard "course."
+Notify students that the assessment survey is available. - March/April: Evaluate the results of the survey. - April/May: Draft the 2021 Assessment Report. - May: Determine the necessity of repeating the PIES assessment exam, utilizing the results reported in the 2020 PIES assessment report to determine the need to update the current faculty pool of questions and/or update or adapt assessment methods. - Determine employment statistics three years after graduation to correspond with the scores of the PIES exam and student learning outcome goals 5 and 6.